BILL MOYERS: This week on Moyers & Company… Wendell Berry, poet and prophet.

 ARTHUR YOUNG: I got to looking around at modern farming and I knew something was not right on my land.
 The water was running off quickly, it was not going in the soil, the land was becoming compacted, and I said this is not going to work.
 And I…I just said enough is enough and that’s really when I got into this thing of sustained agriculture.
 See that little pile of dirt?
 That is a worm casting.
 It’s very, very rich in nutrients.
 I’m on about my third year without fertilizer.
 Not a lot of synthetic stuff goes on this soil.
 But I know it’s getting better because I can see the production and my grasses are getting better every year.

 BILL MOYERS: You also recommend taking animals out of their confinement and putting them back in…

 WENDELL BERRY: Putting them back on grass where they belong.

 BILL MOYERS: Why?

-BILL MOYERS: As you talk I thought of your poem, “For the Hog Killing.”
+BILL MOYERS: As you talk about that I thought of your poem, “For the Hog Killing.”
 Would you read that?

 WENDELL BERRY: All right.
-This is all about the practical ethics.
+This is all about the…the practical ethics.